 Precautions and warnings for Nicotine:

-- Nicotine is not safe for pregnant women, or women who beleivg they may be pregnant, or are trying to become pregnannt.
+- Nicotine is not safe for pregnant women, or women who beleive they may be pregnant, or are trying to become pregnant.

 - All nicotine products must be kept out of the reach of children and pets.